Noroff-FEU-Assignments/project-exam-2-kmcarlson/README.md

 2. A registered user may login - ok
 3. A registered user may update their avatar and banner - ok
 4. A registered user may logout - ok
-5. A registered user may view a list of `Posts`
+5. A registered user may view a list of `Posts` - ok
-6. A registered user may view a list of `Profiles`
+6. A registered user may view a list of `Profiles` - ok
-7. A registered user may view a single `Post` by `id`
+7. A registered user may view a single `Post` by `id`- ok
-8. A registered user may view a single `Profile` by `name`
+8. A registered user may view a single `Profile` by `name` - ok
-9. A registered user may create a `Post`
+9. A registered user may create a `Post` - ok
-10. A registered user may update a `Post` they own
+10. A registered user may update a `Post` they own - ok
-11. A registered user may delete a `Post` they own
+11. A registered user may delete a `Post` they own - ok
 12. A registered user may create a `Comment` on any `Post`
 13. A registered user may `react` to any `Post` with an emoji
 14. A registered user may `follow` and `unfollow` another `Profile`